Gift Funds For Down Payment Mortgage Guidelines

-- If credit scores fall between 580 and 619 credit scores, borrower must have at least 3.5% of own funds for the down payment
+- If credit scores fall between 580 and 619 credit scores, the borrower must have at least 3.5% of own funds for the down payment

 - Gift funds can only be used on primary home purchases

-For conventional loans, if buyers who are putting a 20% or more down payment can get 100% gift funds for down payment on their home purchase.
+For conventional loans, if buyers who are putting a 20% or more down payment can get 100% gift funds for the down payment on their home purchase.

-- Home Buyers who are putting less than 20% down payment, portion of the down payment can be gifted funds but other portion of the down payment needs to come from the actual home buyers
+- Home Buyers who are putting less than 20% down payment, the portion of the down payment can be gifted funds but other portion of the down payment needs to come from the actual home buyers

 - Gift funds are only allowed for primary and second homes and not investment home financing